Stonefields School A-Z

 Uniform may be purchased online through Argyle, or via our second hand uniform shop.

 We have a sports uniform available to be purchased for students in Years 3-8.
-This is is be worn by sports teams and during fitness and physical education.
+This is to be worn by sports teams and during physical education.
 This is also available online through Argyle.

 Accessories that are acceptable to be worn to school are: